 Gentoo version should have no revision suffix, the first revision should be

 Revision numbers are distinguished from patch releases by revision bumps being

 changes by Gentoo developers, while patch releases are new releases by upstream (with the exception

 The EAPI 7 version commands may be used to manipulate and extract ebuild version components.

 When packaging a snapshot of a source repository, there are two commonly used formats.
 The first treats the snapshot as a patch to the previous version, and so the ebuild version is in the format $(last-released-version)_pYYYYMMDD.
 Alternatively, the snapshot may be treated as a pre-release to an upcoming version, usually used when a release is anticipated but not out yet.
 The format for this is $(upcoming-version)_preYYYYMMDD.

 is to use

-All ebuilds committed to the tree should have a three line header immediately at
+All ebuilds committed to the tree should have a two line header immediately at

-# Copyright 1999-2006 Gentoo Foundation # Distributed under the terms of the GNU General Public License v2 # $Header: $
+# Copyright 1999-2021 Gentoo Authors # Distributed under the terms of the GNU General Public License v2

 Indenting in ebuilds must be done with tabs, one tab per indent level.
 Each tab represents four spaces.
 Tabs should only be used for indenting, never inside strings.